OGtrilliams/documentation/how-to/how-to-use-k8s-with-cri-containerd-and-kata.md

 ### Configure containerd to use Kata Containers

-The CRI containerd plugin support configuration for two runtime types.
+The CRI containerd plugin supports configuration for two runtime types.

-- Default runtime: A runtime that is used by default to run workloads.
+- **Default runtime:** A runtime that is used by default to run workloads.
-- Untrusted workload runtime: A runtime that will be used run untrusted workloads.
+- **Untrusted workload runtime:** A runtime that will be used run untrusted workloads.

 #### Define the Kata runtime as `untrusted_workload_runtime`